 Those are just a few transferable skills you can highlight when you apply for VA work.
 Even things like managing a busy household converts to teamwork, time management, communication, listening, leadership, project management, and more.

 My point is, don’t feel like you have nothing to offer when you’re first getting started.
 I’m 100% sure you’re bringing something to the table.

 How do I become a virtual assistant job with no experience?

 Besides the 7 options I listed above, another approach is to start your own virtual assistant business.
-In the article How to Become a Virtual Assistant in 2020, you’ll learn the four steps you need to take to start your own business:
+In the article How to Become a Virtual Assistant, you’ll learn the four steps you need to take to start your own business: